Evaluating Language Models for Generating and Judging Programming Feedback: Methodology

 \subsection{Generating High-Quality Feedback}

-Given a student's incorrect program, our goal regarding RQ1 is to evaluate LLMs ability to provide two particular types of feedback: \textbf{explanations of the bugs in the program} and \textbf{suggested fixes for the found bugs}.
+Given a student's incorrect program, our goal regarding RQ1 is to evaluate LLMs' ability to provide two particular types of feedback: \textbf{an explanation of the bugs} in the student's program and \textbf{suggested fixes} for the found bugs.

-\paragraph{Feedback generation.} We prompt the models to provide feedback according to following example:
+\paragraph{Feedback Generation.} We prompt the models to provide feedback according to the following example:

 To elaborate, we provide a language model: $\smallcircled{0}$ a system prompt and $\smallcircled{1}$ a description of the task (with all the necessary contextual information), which results in output $\smallcircled{2}$.